htm-community/clortex/README.md

 See the [docs](http://fergalbyrne.github.io) for more details or [my blog](http://inbits.com) for background.

-Clortex is a reimagining and reimplementation of Numenta Platfrom for Intelligent Computing (NuPIC), the Open Source project released by Numenta, the company founded by Jeff to make his theories a practical and commercial reality.
+Clortex is a reimagining and reimplementation of Numenta Platform for Intelligent Computing (NuPIC), the Open Source project released by Numenta, the company founded by Jeff to make his theories a practical and commercial reality.
 NuPIC is a mature, excellent and useful software platform, with a vibrant community, so please join us at